Katrolli/holbertonschool-printf/README.md

 ## Description

 _printf is used when the user wants to print to standard output.
 Currently this function supports only char , string and int printing.
-It takes placeholder to check the type of the variable to print and takes the value of the variable itself and prints it to standard output.
+It takes a placeholder to check the type of the variable to print and takes the value of the variable itself and prints it to standard output.

 ## Usage